CSCfi/fairdata-ida/Docker_Setup.md

 # IDA Development Environment setup instructions

 These instructions specify how to setup a containerized development environment for [Fairdata IDA](https://gitlab.ci.csc.fi/fairdata/fairdata-ida/).
+This environment will include running instances of the following services and utilities and can be used for their development and testing:

+ * IDA / Nextcloud
+ * IDA command line tools
+ * IDA healthcheck service
+ * IDA admin portal
+ * Fairdata Download Service

 ## 1 Preparations